mstksg/inCode/copy/entries/blog-pp-fay.md

 container.children('.contained');
 ~~~

+Unfortunately, this doesn't work, and you're supposed to reverse the order of
-But alas, the decision was made otherwise.
-I guess it is more Haskell-y to be
+the parameters.
+I guess it is more Haskell-y in a way, to be able to play
-able to play with partial application and do something like
+with partial application and do something like

 ~~~haskell
 let